ROH Survival of the Fittest: 2021

 ROH announced the tournament would return in 2021, taking place throughout the month of June on ROH's flagship TV program Ring of Honor Wrestling, and their online show ROH Week by Week.

-There were 12 participants competing in six qualifying matches, with the winners advancing to a six-way elimination finals (aired June 26 on Ring of Honor Wrestling) where the winner received an ROH World Championship match at Best in the World.
+Twelve participants competed in six qualifying matches, with the winners advancing to a six-way elimination final.
+The winner received an ROH World Championship match at Best in the World.